0xbase12/PostDock/README.md

 ## Health-checks

 To make sure you cluster works as expected without 'split-brain' or other issues, you have to setup health-checks and stop container if any health-check returns non-zero result.
-That is really useful when you use Kubernetes which has livenessProbe (check how to use it in [the example](./k8s/example2-single-statefulset/nodes/node.yml))

 * Postgres containers:
     * `/usr/local/bin/cluster/healthcheck/is_major_master.sh` - detect if node acts as a 'false'-master and there is another master - with more standbys